Valley Nordkapp

 Spec: Oval rear hatch, round day hatch, round front hatch, ocean c/pit, skeg.
 Pic: Scott Lovrien

-Nordkapp Timelines.
+Nordkapp Timelines

 Relevant UKSKGB Discussions